ricci2511/cv-generator/README.md

 section that is changing as you are building your resume.
 The final result can be exported to a PDF file.

 My first ever React project and first time using Material UI.
-Built with class components to get familiar with them.
-Will probably soon rewrite the app to use React Hooks.
+First version was built with class components to get familiar with them, but it has been rewritten to functional components using Hooks.

 [Live Demo](https://ricci2511.github.io/cv-generator/) :star2: